-The Company has adopted the provisions of FIN 48 as of January 1, 2007, and has analyzed filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
+The Company has analyzed filing positions in all of the federal and state jurisdictions where it is required to file income tax returns, as well as all open tax years in these jurisdictions.
 The Company has identified its federal consolidated tax return and its state tax return in New Jersey and its Canadian tax return as "major" tax jurisdictions, as defined.
-The only periods subject to examination for the Company's federal return are the 2005 through 2008 tax years.
-The audit of the tax year 2004 has been completed, with no adjustments proposed by the Internal Revenue Service.
-The Company's 2006 and 2007 federal consolidated tax returns are currently being examined by the Internal Revenue Service.
-The current periods subject to examination for the Company's state returns in New Jersey are years 2004 through 2008.
-The current periods subject to examination for the Company's Canadian tax returns are the years 2004 through 2008.
-The State of New Jersey is currently in the process of examining tax years 2004- 2006.
-The Company did not record a cumulative effect adjustment related to the adoption of FIN 48.
+The only periods subject to examination for the Company's federal return are the 2008 and 2009 tax years.
+The audit of the tax years 2006 and 2007 has been completed, with no adjustments proposed by the Internal Revenue Service.
+The current periods subject to examination for the Company's state returns in New Jersey are years 2008 and 2009.
+The current periods subject to examination for the Company's Canadian tax returns are the years 2006 through 2009.
+The Company did not record a cumulative effect adjustment related to adoption of accounting for uncertainties in income taxes.